NREL/resstock/measures/ResStockArguments/README.md

 **Windows: Fraction Operable**

 Fraction of windows that are operable.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.

 - **Name:** ``window_fraction_operable``
 - **Type:** ``String``